 Do not solely rely on these reviews in your decision – and this includes the VPN reviews on this website!
 Do your own in-depth research.

-Personally, I tend to recommend three companies that I’ve had more than 12 years of experience and lots of interactions with.
-I’ve done my own research and although I’m open about the fact that these links are affiliate links, this is what I tell my own family and friends to use.
+Personally, I tend to recommend three companies that I’ve had more than 12 years of experience and lots of interactions.
+I’ve done my research and although I’m open about the fact that these links are affiliate links, this is what I tell my own family and friends to use.

 - Founded in 2008;